-Today, we gratefully remember America’s brave fallen soldiers, as well as those who continue to heroically serve for our safety and freedom.
+This week of Veterans Day, we gratefully remember America’s soldiers, those who continue to heroically serve for our safety and freedom.

 How can we thank them?